bazel-contrib/rules_nodejs/docs/Built-ins.md

 #### `declarations`
-A depset of .d.ts files produced by this rule
+A depset of typings files produced by this rule

 #### `transitive_declarations`
-A depset of .d.ts files produced by this rule and all its transitive dependencies.
+A depset of typings files produced by this rule and all its transitive dependencies.
 This prevents needing an aspect in rules that consume the typings, which improves performance.